 I suspected as much.

-In addition to being a camp director, I’m also a camp parent, so I am well aware of that “where did I put that camp handbook?” feeling.
+In addition to being a camp director, I’m also an experienced camp parent, having sent my kids both to GAC and several other camps.
+So I am well aware of that “where did I put that camp handbook?” feeling.

 Here are some tips to keep chaos at a minimum during camp preparations for your child:

-I really like these labels, because you DON’T EVEN HAVE TO IRON THEM!
+I really like these labels (and they are the ones we sent you) because you DON’T EVEN HAVE TO IRON THEM!
 Seriously, when I was getting my older kids ready for camp 15 years ago, we didn’t have such conveniences.
 Now, it’s super easy to have my kids label all those socks and undies on their own!

-The forms camps require are the primary way you communicate your child’s information to the camp staff.
-If you stick those forms in your child’s luggage as they depart (YOU WOULD NEVER DO THAT, RIGHT?), the staff may not have vital information about your child.
-Allergy lists for the kitchen, special activity requests, etc., are all made available before campers arrive, so neglecting to send them ahead of your camper will keep staff in the dark regarding your child’s wants and needs.
 Late forms are not okay.
 Fill them out.
 (As a related aside, I thought I could call our pediatrician at the end of April and schedule my son for a physical in May, but that was not the case.
-I had to send an apologetic email to the camp explaining that his appointment is four days before the session starts.
-This is embarrassing for a 31-year veteran camp director!
-I reiterate, “do as I blog.”)
+I had to send an apologetic email to camp explaining that his appointment is four days before the session starts.
+This is embarrassing for a 31-year veteran camp director!)

 Sweat pants?
-Those are very hard to find in stores this time of year, and if your kids are like mine, last winter’s are way too small.
+Those can be hard to find in stores this time of year, and if your kids are like mine, last winter’s are way too small.
 You’ll have to order them online.
-I know Amazon is fast, but if you’re looking at the packing list the night before camp, you won’t get the sweatpants in time.
+I know Amazon is fast, but if you’re looking at the packing list the night before camp, even Amazon can’t get the sweatpants to you in time.
 Check out the list.
 See what your camper needs.
-Get it now rather than risking a panic attack at 11:45 the night before camp.
+Get it now rather than risking a panic attack at 11:45pm the night before camp.

 When I hear about the schedules some of our campers have before and after camp—with not a minute to rest before or recuperate after—I worry.
 Remember our childhood summer days?
 A whole lot of nothing, most every day, so that by September school was actually sounding pretty good?
 Today’s kids have summer school, sports camp, junior lifeguards, test prep, sports practices, band camp, family vacation (need I go on?).
 Please schedule some time for rest and reflection after camp.
 The experience is so profound it needs to be savored, not wedged in between everything else.

-Figure out how to work your camp’s online system.
+#5 Figure out how to work our camp online system.

 As soon as your camper arrives at camp, you’ll want grandparents to know how to send emails, and you’ll be anxious to see photos.
-Practice now so that on camp’s first day, you’re not fumbling around online.
+Practice now so that on the first day of camp, you’re not fumbling around online.

 There you have it—just a few tips to get you ahead of the curve on camp preparations.
 Trust me on these.
-I have been there, and I know that ironing labels past midnight before an early camp departure is not a fun experience.
+I have been there a few times, and I know that ironing labels past midnight before an early camp departure is not a fun experience.

 Summer Camp (lots of Sunshine Parenting resources to help you prepare for camp!)